chaos-machine/switch-theme/README.md

-# Automaticallt Switch Designs Between Dark-Light Modes
+# Automatically switch designs between Dark-Light modes

 This plugin switches one or multiple artboards between light/dark modes instantly.
 It can work with symbols, nested symbols, overrides, shapes, layer styles, text styles and colour variables.